duesee/smtp-codec/README.md

 [![Scheduled](https://github.com/duesee/smtp-codec/actions/workflows/scheduled.yml/badge.svg)](https://github.com/duesee/smtp-codec/actions/workflows/scheduled.yml)
 [![docs](https://docs.rs/smtp-codec/badge.svg)](https://docs.rs/smtp-codec)

-# SMTP Protocol
+# smtp-codec

+This library provides parsing, serialization, and support for SMTP implementations.
+It is based on `smtp-types` and aims to become a rock-solid building block for SMTP client and server implementations in Rust.
-This crate provides some types and many parsers for SMTP.
-Many things are there, but it is still in a very rough state.
+Many things are there, but `smtp-codec` is still in a rough state.

 # License